evkx/evkx.github.io/content/technology/platforms/_index.md

     <figcaption><h4>BMW i7 with hybrid platform.
 This in EV configuration</h4></figcaption>
 </figur>

-## Dedicated with reuse of parts
+## Dedicated with shared components

 Some EVs are built on platforms that the carmakers build as dedicated EV platforms but reuse some parts from existing platforms.

 These platforms are designed specifically for electric vehicles from the ground up but also incorporate some components or systems from conventional internal combustion engine (ICE) platforms.

 Manufacturers may take this approach to save costs, reduce development time, or leverage existing expertise.

 The parts reused typically do not negatively affect the design of features of the EV.